 There are many factors that define appropriate prenatal care.
-These include a range of lifestyle and dietary guidelines, as well as prenatal testing for both mother and child.
+These include a range of lifestyle and dietary guidelines, as well as prenatal testing for mother and child.
 At the first prenatal appointment, the doctor will generally ask about you and your family’s health history, do a complete physical exam, check your blood work, and answer any questions you may have.
 While some prenatal tests are recommended for all women, your age, health history, and blood results will determine what additional testing will be necessary throughout your pregnancy.
 Later prenatal visits will then mainly consist of routine testing for you and your baby to ensure all is going well for the duration of the pregnancy.
-It is important to give your healthcare provider a thorough account of you and your family’s health history, and any concerns you may have, to minimize your risk of prenatal infection.
+It is important to give your healthcare provider a thorough account of your and your family’s health history, and any concerns you may have to minimize your risk of prenatal infection.
 It is then the responsibility of your provider to ensure you receive the appropriate testing and care.

 Proving negligence in prenatal care can be complicated, and it often takes an experienced team of medical experts and attorneys do so.
 That is why it is important to contact trusted birth injury attorneys if you suspect you, or your child, have suffered harm due to prenatal negligence.

 Prenatal infections come with a wide range of possible effects.
 If you believe you or your baby suffered due to failure to diagnose a prenatal infection, it is necessary to prove a direct link between the two.
 An example of this would be a woman with undiagnosed anemia who gives birth to an underweight baby.
 Without proper treatment, anemia is known to cause premature labor, low birth weight, and birth defects.
-In this instance, it is likely that a medical professional would be able to attest that the harm was a direct result of the doctor’s failure to diagnose anemia.
+In this instance, it is likely that the harm was a direct result of the doctor’s failure to diagnose anemia.
 Alternately, if a doctor failed to diagnose anemia, and the baby suffered a completely unrelated birth injury, then the doctor may not be accountable for that injury.
 The failure to diagnose a prenatal infection does not always lead to birth injury.
 This is why it is important to consult professionals when attempting to determine if there is a direct link.

-The more common types of maternal infections to be aware of include: toxoplasmosis; rubella (also known as the German measles); Group B strep; syphilis; and Hepatitis B.
+The more common types of maternal infections to be aware of include toxoplasmosis, rubella (also known as the German measles), Group B strep, syphilis, and Hepatitis B.